ryancollier/ryancollier.co-v2/work/finance.md

 ### Media

-**The Obama Whitehouse** used Socrata for Finance as a component of their fiscal transparency and responsibility initiative in early 2016.
+**The Obama White House** used Socrata for Finance as a component of their fiscal transparency and responsibility initiative in early 2016.
 <div class="artifact-wrapper">
   <div class="image-full">
     <img src="/work/images-finance/whitehouse-budget-tweet.png" alt="Tweet from the whitehouse" class="img-responsive">